To Catch a Killer (2023 film)

 To Catch a Killer is a 2023 American crime thriller film directed by Damián Szifron and written by Szifron and Jonathan Wakeham.
 It stars Shailene Woodley, Ben Mendelsohn, Jovan Adepo and Ralph Ineson.
 In the film, a talented but troubled young Baltimore cop is recruited by the FBI to help profile and track down a murderer.
 The film marks Szifron's English-language debut.

-Vertical Entertainment gave the film a limited theatrical release in the United States on April 21, 2023 where it received mixed to positive reviews.
+Vertical Entertainment gave the film a limited theatrical release in the United States on April 21, 2023, where it received mixed reviews, and grossed $3.1 million.

 Plot

 As Baltimore sets off its New Years Eve fireworks, an unknown marksman shoots and kills 29 different party goers at different locations from a high rise apartment downtown, then detonates explosives to cover his tracks once Baltimore Police trace the shots.

 FBI Agent Geoffrey Lammark is leading the investigation with BPD's cooperation; after briefing the department he overhears officer Eleanor Falco countering a fellow officer's insistence that the shooter is crazy by suggesting "he's swatting mosquitos".
-Intrigued by Eleanor's reasoning, Lammark recruits her to join his team as his personal liaison to BPD.
+Very intrigued by Eleanor's reasoning, Lammark recruits her to join his team as his personal liaison to BPD.

 As the investigation proceeds they learn that the shooter is well-trained and has covered his tracks including no link to the apartment he used as a sniper's nest, and a rifle that predates any known arms databases.

 The shooter strikes again at a mall when he is confronted by security for allegedly stealing another shopper's clothes from his changing room.
 Analyzing the security camera footage, Eleanor and Lammark deduce that he was just there to eat, bathe and find new clothes, not instigate another violent act.
 However, the confrontation with security led to the shooter pulling an Uzi from his duffel bag, killing the guards and numerous shoppers, then rigging a half dozen hand grenades to detonate when the SWAT team closed in.

 After the incident, a provocative cable news commentary show host rails against the violence and invites viewers to call in.
 One such caller is believed to be the shooter, leading to Lammark's superiors ordering him and his team to arrest the man at a cornerstore they traced him to.
 A shootout ensues, leading to the deaths of the caller's friends and serious injury to one of Lammark's team members, Marquand.

 After further questioning it is confirmed the caller is not the shooter, but rather a radical making empty threats towards the show host.
 The Bureau blames Lammark for the failures of the investigation up to that point and fires him.
 Upset, Eleanor returns home, where she realizes that one of the individuals they had interviewed previously may have omitted his connection to the shooter.